Policies And Procedures

 1) Membership Requirements

 Anybody can be a member of the Radio Communications Committee (RCC, it is noted that in the text followed we shall use TC in short to represent the RCC).
 To become a member it is necessary to subscribe to the TC mailing list as specified on the TC Web page.
 A member becomes an active member if he/she has attended (physically present or by teleconference) two or more of the prior five regular scheduled TC meetings or has provided significant service to the TC defined as follows: served as past Officer of the TC; served as TC representative for IEEE Communications Society’s flagship conferences (ICC and Globecom); and have been recipient of this TC award.
-The TC Secretary shall maintain an attendance list for each of such meetings and a list of Active Members.
+The TC Secretary shall maintain both an attendance list for each of such meetings and a list of Active Members.
 All meetings of the TC are open.
 Individuals who are not ComSoc members may participate in TC activities as collaborators.

 2) Definition of Elected and Appointed Officer Positions

 The committee has three elected officers: Chair, Vice-Chair, and Secretary.
 The term of each position is for two years.
 The Chair reports directly to the Vice President of Technical Activities (VP-TA), in accordance with the ComSoc Bylaws.
 The Chair represents TC to the Technical Activities Council (TAC), and to any ComSoc committee or board, and provides endorsement for technical conferences that require technical co-sponsorship to ComSoc.
 The Vice-Chair supports the Chair and takes responsibility of the Chair in his/her absence.
 The Secretary will take care of membership list and keep meeting documents and meeting minutes.